microsoft/Odyss-e-de-Teams/README_en.md

 You can now see your application on the list.

-Go back on home page and click "App registration"
+Go back on home page and click on "App registration"

 ![11_en](https://user-images.githubusercontent.com/67316441/167112449-999bfa42-8222-4ae3-ad53-551048033694.PNG)